-HB 475 (Meredith and numerous others)(Defeated, Reconsidered, to H. Rules)
+HB 475 (Meredith and numerous others)(Defeated, Reconsidered, to H. Rules, recommitted to H. A&R)

 Proposed amendment to Kentucky Constitution to permit the General Assembly to authorize a county, city, town, or municipal corporation to assess and collect local taxes and fees that are not otherwise in conflict with the Constitution.